-- 1.1.1 This document specifies the requirements for the exchange of information across the NGET:TO interfaces throughout the Outage Planning process, from Outage requirements identified up to six years ahead (for complex schemes and National Electricity Transmission System reinforcement) to handover of the plan into the Control Phase (including Outage Proposals submitted in the Control Phase). - 1.1.2 This document applies to Outage requirements on Plant and Apparatus used on or associated with TO Transmission Systems including Protection, associated communication channels and exchange of information related to User Outage requirements that could affect the operation of TOs' Transmission Systems. - 1.1.3 This document has been revised to take account of the introduction of the offshore transmission networks and the resultant increase in the number of TOs that will require to interact with NGET as NETSO in the role as coordinator of generator and network outage data. - 1.1.4 This document applies to NGET and TOs.
-For the purposes of this document, the TOs are: - SPT; - SHETL: and - All Offshore Transmission Licence holders as appointed by OFGEM - 1.1.5 No distinction is generally made within the document between Onshore and Offshore TOs.
+1.1.1 This document specifies the requirements for the exchange of information across the interfaces between The Company, as defined in the STC and meaning the licence holder with system operator responsibilities, and the TOs throughout the Outage Planning process, from Outage requirements identified up to six years and beyond (for complex schemes and National Electricity Transmission System reinforcement) to handover of the plan into the Control Phase (including Outage Proposals submitted in the Control Phase).

+1.1.2 This document applies to Outage requirements on Plant and Apparatus used on or associated with TO Transmission Systems including Protection, associated communication channels and exchange of information related to User Outage requirements that could affect the operation of TOs' Transmission Systems.

+1.1.3 This document has been revised to take account of the introduction of the offshore transmission networks and the resultant increase in the number of TOs that will require to interact with The Company in the role as coordinator of generator and network outage data.

+1.1.4 This document applies to The Company and TOs.
+For the purposes of this document, the TOs are:

+- NGET; - SPT; - SHETL; and - All Offshore Transmission Licence holders as appointed by OFGEM - 1.1.5 No distinction is generally made within the document between Onshore and Offshore TOs.
 References are applicable to both unless specific conditions or exceptions are made in the document relating to an Onshore TO or Offshore TO and such distinction will be prefixed accordingly. - 1.1.6 This document recognises that an onshore TO may become the owner of one or more Offshore Networks and that the ownership of TO networks may change over time.